 Pros: The desk folds back into the unit keeping everything packed away in one space.

 Cons: The desk circumference is smaller than other sewing machine table so you might find yourself wanting a little more room.

 This is another desk that will look lovely in any room of the house.
 Sleek and simple, it’s one that can be used for multiple purposes.
 Swap out your computer for your sewing machine in the evenings and get creative.

-Pros: There’s one draw to keep all your threads, pins and patterns in then a little shelf to store your sewing machine on.
+Pros: There’s one drawer to keep all your threads, pins and patterns in then a little shelf to store your sewing machine on.

 Cons: Your sewing machine will take up most of the desk space.

 This sewing machine table by Sew Ready is a step up from their other designs.
 Baskets, wheels and fold out tables make it a serious sewist No.1 choice.

 Pros: The sewing machine grid on the top is a super handy feature.